Approach Considerations

 Magnetic Resonance Imaging

-Compared with echocardiography, MRI is rarely used to assess the details of aortic valve anatomy and is much more difficult to use in neonates, who have faster heart rates and more motion artifacts.
+Compared with echocardiography, magnetic resonance imaging (MRI) is rarely used to assess the details of aortic valve anatomy and is much more difficult to use in neonates, who have faster heart rates and more motion artifacts.
 Obtaining an MRI of infants and young children may require sedation, which carries risk of sudden death and, therefore, should be undertaken with close supervision and administered by an experienced anesthesiologist.
 New developments in gated MRI for assessing ventricular function may make MRI increasingly useful in adult patients.

 Histologic Findings